tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 ## How to refer to endpoints in tutorials

 In tutorials and other non-reference content, how do you refer to the endpoints within an API reference topic?
 Referring to the "`/aqi` endpoint" or to the "`/weatherdata`" endpoint doesn't make a huge difference.
-But with more complex APIs, using the endpoint to talk about the resource can get problematic.
+But with more complex APIs, using the endpoint to talk about the resource can be tricky.

 {% include random_ad2.html %}